zdravkov/kendo-docs/api/wrappers/jsp/grid/column-commanditem.md

 ### text `String`

-The text displayed by the command.
+The text displayed by the command button.
+If not set the name option would be used as the button text.

 #### Example
     <kendo:grid-column-commandItem text="text">